 An article from the EC-Council said that 64% of data loss events are attributable to insiders who “meant well”, in other words, accidents happen.
 The umbrella term of accidental insider threats covers a wide remit of possible ‘accidents or mishaps’.
-Some of these mishaps are because of simply not understanding security risks when performing a task; others, like phishing, are because individuals are manipulated by external forces.
+Some of these mishaps are because of simply not understanding security risks when performing a task; others, like phishing or social engineering, are because individuals are manipulated by external forces.
 Misconfiguration of IT systems is another area that is accidental but allows external forces to exploit a system.
 The accidental insider often comes down to four main problem areas:

 - The oops factor: Misunderstanding or lack of knowledge about security processes and risks.
 The Egress study found 31% of breaches were caused by an employee emailing information to the wrong person